aryanpyx/AuraCast/README.md

 ## 👋 Final Note

 AuraCast is a showcase of how **real-time databases, AI, and stunning UI/UX** can combine into a powerful environmental dashboard.
-Built by **@techpyx** with ♥️ to make air quality more visible, local, and actionable.
+Built by **Aryan Pandey** with ♥️ to make air quality more visible, local, and actionable.

 ---